kadirov/api-starter-kit/README.md

 Also, you can change public ports of nginx and mysql by changing ```DOCKER_NGINX_PORT``` and ```DOCKER_DATABASE_PORT```

 Database allows connections only from localhost.
-Because of this you should connect to server via ssh bridge if you use this project on production.
+Because of this when you use the project on production and want to connect to database from your computer you should connect via ssh bridge.

 ## Cron